WeDidStartTheFire/Decode/README.md

-Into the Deep code for FTC Robotics Team We DID Start the Fire (This read me was created on Apple Watch)
+Into the Deep code for FTC Robotics Team We DID Start the Fire